Black, yellow, tan, brindle, fawn, chocolate

 Temperament & Intelligence of the Mastador

-Mastadors are not purebred dogs, so it’s hard to accurately describe their temperament and other characteristics.
+Mastadors are not purebred dogs, so it’s difficult to accurately describe their temperament and other characteristics.
 The best way to know what to expect with your new Mastador puppy is to look at the purebred parents and see what temperaments they have.
 However, it’s no guarantee that your puppy will have these qualities, so it’s crucial to keep that in mind.

 Labrador Retrievers are famed for their easy-going, calm nature and intelligence.
 Often considered America’s favorite breed, Labs are relatively easy to train and have natural athletic abilities that make them popular amongst a variety of lifestyles.
 Though they do have a lot of energy, especially as puppies, Labradors have a kind and gentle nature that few dog breeds possess.
 They’re also eager to please and will excel in obedience classes and competitions if given the time and chance to learn.